carterz2/temporal-island-prioritization/README.md

 # Dataset and code for Carter et al. 2020
 ##  The clock is ticking: Temporally prioritizing eradications on islands

-1. To view annotated outputs, use the "main_markDown" file:
+1. To view annotated outputs, use the `main_markDown` file:
-   (a) open the `HTML` version for tidy viewing, or (b) open the `Rmd` version to run the code in chunks.
+   - open the `HTML` version for tidy viewing, or
+   - open the `Rmd` version to run the code in chunks.

 ## To view the inner workings of the code:
 ### - navigate to the `code/R/functions` folder